carols10cents/cargo-open/README.md

     ./target/release/cargo-open open whatever

+# TODO

+If you'd like to help with any of these and they're not clear, please ask!
+They're written mostly for my own benefit.

+* Check for the 3 env vars in order
+* Add tests
+  * 3 env vars, no env vars
+  * different kinds of crate installation -- *, version, github, local path, local override
+  * crate not yet downloaded
+  * dependencies of dependencies
+  * multirust

 # License

 `cargo open` is primarily distributed under the terms of both the MIT license and the Apache License (Version 2.0).